Brenden2008/http-relay/README.md

 ```

 ### Link (Alice -> Bob)
-Link communication method provides HTTP client to HTTP client (web browser to web browser) synchronous one directional data transfers.
+Link communication method provides HTTP client to HTTP client (web browser to web browser) synchronous one-directional data transfers.
-Link communication method implements producer -> consumer pattern.
+The Link communication method implements producer -> consumer pattern.
-Producer must use `POST` method, consumer must use `GET` method.
+AThe producer must use `POST` method, the consumer must use `GET` method.

 - Producer: `POST https://demo.httprelay.io/link/your_secret_channel_id`
 - Consumer: `GET https://demo.httprelay.io/link/your_secret_channel_id`

-Producer's request will be finished when consumer makes the request.
+The producer's request will be finished when the consumer makes the request.
-If consumer makes request prior producer, receiver request will wait till producer makes the request.
+If the consumer makes request prior producer, the receiver request will wait till the producer makes the request.

 - **[Text message transfer example](https://jsfiddle.net/jasajona/q6uhLuqf/)**
 - **[GPS tracker example](https://jsfiddle.net/jasajona/mjrwLc3d/)**

 ### Mcast (Alice -> Bob, Carol)
-Mcast communication method provides one to many buffered and asynchronous HTTP client to HTTP client (web browser to web browser) data transfers.
+Mcast communication method provides one-to-many buffered and asynchronous HTTP client to HTTP client (web browser to web browser) data transfers.
-Mcast communication method must be used when there are multiple consumers and producer don't need to know when or if receivers received it's data.
+Mcast communication method must be used when there are multiple consumers and the producer doesn't need to know when or if receivers received its data.

 - Producer (Alice): `POST https://httprelay.io/mcast/your_secret_channel_id`
 - Consumer (Bob): `GET https://httprelay.io/mcast/your_secret_channel_id`
 - Consumer (Carol): `GET https://httprelay.io/mcast/your_secret_channel_id`

-Producers's request will finish as soon as all data is transferred to the server.
+Producers' request will finish as soon as all data is transferred to the server.
 Currently data is buffered in memory for 20 minutes (next Httprelay versions are going to support more data storage options).
-If consumer makes request prior producer, consumer request will wait till producer makes the request.
+If the consumer makes request prior producer, consumer request will wait till the producer makes the request.
 Each producer request receives `httprelay-query` header field with the currently sent data sequence number.
 Each consumer request receives `httprelay-query` header field with the currently received data sequence number and cookie `SeqId` with the next sequence number.
-Cookies must be enabled or `SeqId` query parameter must be provided in consumer's request.
+Cookies must be enabled or `SeqId` query parameter must be provided in the consumer's request.
-If there is no `SeqId` provided, consumer will receive most recent data.
+If there is no `SeqId` provided, the consumer will receive the most recent data.
-If consumer provides `SeqId` greater than most recent `SeqId`.
-Request will wait till new data received from producer.
+If the consumer provides `SeqId` greater than the most recent `SeqId`.
+The request will wait till the new data received from the producer.

 - **[Message transfer example](https://jsfiddle.net/jasajona/ntwmheaf/)**
 - **[Multi-user painting example](https://jsfiddle.net/jasajona/ky0cLgf9/)**